aws/awsui-documentation/components/app-layout.md

 ### notifications

-> Displayed on top of the main content in the scrollable area,
+> Displayed on top of the main content in the scrollable area.
-> it occupies the full width and is not affected by the padding that is added to the content slot.
 > Conceived to contain notifications (flash messages).
+>